 10. Rights of the data subject

-If you process personal data, you are affected in the sense of the DSGVO and the DSG.
-In addition to the rights under the DSG, you are also entitled to the following rights under the DSGVO vis-à-vis the person responsible:
+If you process personal data, you are affected in the sense of the GDPR and the DPA.
+In addition to the rights under the DSG, you are also entitled to the following rights under the GDPR vis-à-vis the person responsible:

 10.1.
 Right to information